georgbretterebner/BSOD-Trigger/README.md

 thus windows crashes with error code: Critical Process Died.

 Just download the /bin folder and execute the .exe file.
-(Admin permission needed) The executable needs all files in /bin to be in the same folder.(Dont move the exe file to another folder alone)
+(Admin permission needed) The executable needs the dll in /bin to be in the same folder.(Dont move the exe file to another folder alone)